How to remove Bandage adhesive from Skin?

 Other Alternatives to removing Bandage Adhesives

-1. Remove Bandages after a bath
+1. Remove Bandages after a bath or shower

 2. Coat the residue with oil